Loot-Go/lootgo.app/readme.md

 **Creator portal (for organizers):**

 1. Connect wallet and fill in event details (title, description, location).
 2. That’s it!
-We mint and manage the cPOP campaign on-chain.
+We mint and manage the cPOP campaign onchain.

 **Player app (for users):**